Dr Joan Allen

 Victor Harlow, NDDTC-funded PhD 2016- 'Educational provision in the 1870s', co-supervised with Professor Pauline Dixon

-Ayshah Johnson, CDA-funded PhD, 2015-, 'Poor Relief in Britain and the Caribbean', co-supervised with Professor Diana Paton and the National Archives
+Ayshah Johnson, CDA-funded PhD, 2015-, 'Poor Relief in Britain and the Caribbean', a collaboration between Professor Diana Paton (Edinburgh University) and the National Archives

 Bridget Harrison, PhD AHRC-funded (Queens UB) 2015- 'Women Religious in Nineteenth-century Britain and Ireland'